The Effective Number of Nonzeros: Theory and Regularization for Sparse Recovery: Motivation and Effective Sparsity

-We analyze the spectral properties of term-document matrices constructed from the 20 Newsgroups \cite{20Newsgroups} dataset.
-A key premise of our analysis, motivated by \cite{thibeault2024low}, is that the textual information constituting a single coherent topic is inherently low-rank.
-To verify this, rather than analyzing global corpus statistics, we partition the documents into specific semantic categories (e.g., ``sci.crypt'', ``rec.sport.hockey'') and process them independently.
+Unlike natural images, where structural concentration is typically verified in fixed functional bases, high-dimensional textual data presents effective sparsity within its latent semantic spaces.
+Following the spectral complex systems framework, we analyze the term-document matrices constructed from the 20 Newsgroups dataset \cite{20Newsgroups}, building on the premise that textual information constituting a single coherent topic is inherently low-rank \cite{thibeault2024low}.

-For each category, we construct a term-document matrix $\bx \in \mathbb{R}^{n \times d}$ using TF-IDF features (including bigrams) without row-wise $\ell_2$ normalization, thereby preserving magnitude information.
-We then perform the singular value decomposition (SVD).
-The functional information content is quantified by the normalized energy of the singular values:
+To evaluate this without global corpus distortion, we partition the documents into independent semantic categories and construct a local term-document matrix $X \in \mathbb{R}^{n \times d}$ for each topic using TF-IDF features (including bigrams) without row-wise $\ell_2$ normalization to preserve true magnitude variations.
+We then compute the singular value decomposition (SVD) of each matrix and quantify the informational variance via the normalized spectral energy $\lambda_k = \sigma_k^2 / \sigma_{\max}^2$, which corresponds to the normalized eigenvalues of the empirical covariance matrix.